Events & COVID-19:

 - The majority of our committee meetings have moved to virtual and we encourage everyone interested to join in – on a positive note, you don’t even need to get in your car and drive anywhere!
 Please see our Events Calendar for current meeting schedule + virtual join information.

-- Due to public safety concerns and our inability to secure event permits during the pandemic, the program’s current focus is on solo cleanups – get the lowdown HERE.
+- Due to public safety concerns and our inability to secure event permits during the pandemic, the program’s current focus is on solo cleanups – get the lowdown HERE (includes info re: community service hours)

-- As part of the Solo Cleanup program, we’ve partnered with The Shed OB, Pacific Beach Surf School, and Everyday California in La Jolla to create Beach Cleanup Supply Hubs where volunteers can conveniently pick up supplies and data sheets during business hours.
+- As part of the Solo Cleanup program, we’ve partnered with The Shed OB, San Diego Surf School, and Everyday California in La Jolla to create Beach Cleanup Supply Hubs where volunteers can conveniently pick up supplies and data sheets during business hours.

 - If you would like to become a supply hub captain by soliciting and setting up a beach-adjacent storefront in your area, please contact BeachCleanups@SurfriderSD.org